Distribution of local signs of modular forms and murmurations of Fourier coefficients: Introduction

 \subsection{Acknowledgements}

-I thank Alex Cowan and Nina Zubrilina for some helpful comments and discussions.
+I thank John Bergdall, Alex Cowan, Nina Zubrilina, and the anonymous referee for some helpful comments and discussions.
 Some of the computing for this project was performed at the OU Supercomputing Center for Education \& Research (OSCER) at the University of Oklahoma (OU).